FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 The blue pixels represent a reduction in depth when the storm drain was added to the project area, while red pixels indicate an increase in depth.
-In the previous picture, it is evident that the storm drain system effectively removed water from streets (blue areas) and discharged the collected water into a detention pond (red areas).
+In the previous picture, it is evident that the storm drain system effectively removed water from streets (blue areas) and discharged the collected water into a detention pond (red areas) elevating its water level.
 See the aerial image of the area for a clearer understanding.

 .. image:: ../img/Coastal/comp026.png